4 ways to say NO when you absolutely have no bandwidth left

 Using these questions and others that you develop as a filter will help you to come to a logical conclusion whether you should agree to what is being asked or to politely pass.

-Many of us say yes because of FOMO (fear of missing out).
+Many of us say “yes” because of FOMO (fear of missing out).
 We are worried that we might miss out on an opportunity, an exciting event, or some other thing that we think might be important.
 This might be the case but we can’t attend every event or take part in every opportunity.
 We have to prioritize so that our productivity (and sanity) doesn’t suffer.

-Saying no might feel weird or awkward at first but just like everything else in life, it becomes easier and less unfamiliar and awkward with practice.
+Saying “no” might feel weird or awkward at first but just like everything else in life, it becomes easier and less unfamiliar and awkward with practice.
 Often we don’t do something because of fear.
-Many are simply afraid to say no. Once you overcome this fear (through diligent practice), you will be surprised how much easier it becomes and how much more productive and personally powerful you can be.
+Many people are simply afraid to say “no.” Once you overcome this fear (through diligent practice), you will be surprised how much easier it becomes and how much more productive and personally powerful you can be.

 Chris Miltimore is a successful entrepreneur with businesses in distribution, sales and marketing, and landscape management.
 He also runs Shopkeepers Insight.